Diving in Beqa Lagoon

 The lagoon itself consists of over 100 square miles of clear water surrounded by the protective arms of some 30 solid kilometres of barrier reef.
 This makes it one of the world's largest barrier reefs (read more about the Fiji coral reefs).
-Given this geographical feature you'll find that the water stays around 26°C for most of the year and there are only gentle currents when diving in Beqa Lagoon.
+Given this geographical feature you'll find that the water stays around 26°C for most of the year and there are only gentle currents in Beqa Lagoon.

 Dive Site Descriptions

 Caesar's Rocks - The legend of Caesar's Rocks spread far and wide and became top of many divers wish list when visiting Fiji.
 Diving Beqa Island at its best.
 The topography of the site will be the first thing that strikes you as you descend onto a collection of bommies dotted in soft corals.
 It is the diversity of colour that will strike you first here as pinks, reds and oranges all fill your view.